medikoo/type/README.md

 #### Plain Function

+A _Function_ instance that is not a _Class_

 ##### `plain-function/is`

-Confirms if given object is a native function and is not a class
+Confirms if given object is a plain function

 ```javascript
 const isPlainFunction = require("type/plain-function/is");